Hagalund

 It has eight large light-blue residential buildings that consist of 13 floors and an extra roof floor.
 The houses can be seen from Kaknästornet.

 Hagalund also houses Sweden's largest railway depot (sv:Hagalunds bangård) which opened in 1916 on the East Coast Line to consolidate all the previous railway depots in the Stockholm area.

 Hagalund is close to Solna centrum, about 1 kilometer.
 It is also near Haga Palace which is in Hagaparken.
-It is near the new Swedish national stadium Friends Arena.
+It is near the new Swedish national stadium Strawberry Arena.
 It is not very far away from Karolinska University Hospital.

 It is not far away from Huvudsta and Bergshamra, Solna.